-When we think of the guidelines for ecological breastfeeding, the 6 hour maximum feed interval rule is particularly challenging to achieve for many in our modern world.
-Long stretches of night time sleep are highly valued by many families.
+When we think of the guidelines for ecological breastfeeding, the 6-hour maximum feed interval rule is particularly challenging to achieve for many in our modern world.
+Long stretches of nighttime sleep are highly valued by many families.
 The sleep training industry and maybe even your pediatrician encourage sleeping long stretches at night.
-For families that are feeding through the night, parents may take turns doing night time feeds, baby getting bottles of pumped breastmilk or formula at night so the nursing parent can sleep.
+For families that are feeding through the night, parents may take turns doing nighttime feeds, baby getting bottles of pumped breastmilk or formula at night so the nursing mother can sleep.
 Night nurses may be feeding the baby so the parents can sleep.
-Ensuring frequent night time milk removal is not well supported in our 9-to-5 working culture.
+Ensuring frequent nighttime milk removal is not well supported in our 9-to-5 working culture.
 These sleep stretches give fertility hormones the space they need to rise since the lactation hormones are falling.
-The reduction of milk removal, particularly during natural hormone peaks in the middle of the night, reduces the body’s over-all 24 hour lactation hormone production.
+The reduction of milk removal, particularly during natural hormone peaks in the middle of the night, reduces the body’s overall 24-hour lactation hormone production.
 This is a signal to the endocrine system that the baby does not need more milk and fertility can return.

 We like to think we eat well, especially during pregnancy and breastfeeding.
 The truth is, parents are tired and there are gaps in our nutrition all the time.
 If your period has returned, you’ll be expending some of your iron stores on lost menstrual blood.
 Getting plenty of leafy greens and vitamin C is an excellent way to support iron stores.
-Alfalfa (those sprouts on the salad bar) is high calcium, potassium, and iron.
+Alfalfa (those sprouts on the salad bar) is high in calcium, potassium, and iron.
 It’s a traditional lactogenic food because it’s high in the nutrients needed especially during menstruation.
+Our lactation supplement, Cash Cow®, contains a blend of organic ingredients designed to optimize healthy lactation and enhance nutrition in breast milk - including Alfalfa and moringa.
 Nettle is another great green with a high vitamin C content to support iron absorption.
 Nettle stews have fallen out of the mainstream cuisine, but this sturdy vegetable can be found in supplement form quite easily.
 (Link: https://www.legendairymilk.com/collections/all/products/cash-cow-organic-lactation-blend)